Tweening

 you can create your own.

-Let's use the easeInOutCubic
+Let's use the easeInOutCubic function to

 fix our animation: